FAQ

 FAQ: A Brief Cultural Maturity Question and Answer Summary

-This section of the library briefly addresses questions commonly asked by people new to the concept of Culturally Maturity.
+This FAQ summary briefly addresses questions commonly asked by people new to the concept of Culturally Maturity.
 Some are questions people who have never heard of the concept may ask.
-Others are questions that commonly come up once people start working with the notion.
+Others are questions that commonly come up once a people have started working with the notion.

 What is Cultural Maturity?